brendanartley/Contrails-Competition/README.md

 ### TODO

-- Save preds directory does not work yet (writes to main preds dir)
-- When save_preds=True, preds are written on every validation step...
+- When save_preds=True, preds are written on every validation step.. (can I write preds at the end of training?)

 ### Ideas

-- reduce val
+- reduce validation steps when doing sweeps to reduce run-time

 - Write a validate script that takes a file path of predictions and scores against ground truth
 - DepthwiseConv2D layer using the two neigbhouring frames